 Declawing is one of the most controversial surgical procedures done on cats.
-This once-popular operation has been labeled as “inhumane”, “cruel”, and “debilitating” by animal welfare activists and veterinary medicine professionals in recent years due to the many harmful effects it has on our feline friends.
+This once-popular operation has been labeled as “inhumane”, “cruel”, and “debilitating” by animal welfare activists and veterinary medicine experts in recent years due to the harmful effects it has on our feline friends.

 Why Is Declawing Done?

-Our feline friends have retained some instincts that may have worked well for them in the wild, but do not work all that well for us humans indoors.
+Our feline mates have kept some instincts that may have worked well for them in the wild, but do not work all that well for us humans indoors.
 And key among those is the tendency to scratch.

 In the outdoors, cats need to scratch surfaces in order to keep their claws sharp.
 They use these to protect themselves against threats, to catch prey, to give them traction to move faster, and to deposit their scent and mark on their territory.
 They usually sharpen their claws by dragging them through wood and other rough material.